ahmedivy/Open-HAMS/README.md

 ![TeKmy2fy_400x400 1](https://github.com/tyball21/Open-HAMS/assets/3166051/0e2a4e7e-1294-4ed6-96ad-e42912ad9685)

-A special thank you to the Utah Hogel Zoo and their amazing team: Bob Cisneros, Autumn Henry, and Waqas Javed.
+A special thank you to the Utah Hogle Zoo and their amazing team: Bob Cisneros, Autumn Henry, and Waqas Javed.
 Your support and collaboration have been invaluable to this open source project.

 ## License

 MIT License

-Copyright (c) [2024] Open HAMS and The Hogel Zoo
+Copyright (c) [2024] Open HAMS and The Hogle Zoo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal